sherryhli/Extriviaganza/QbQuestionsAPI/README.md

 ```
 az login
 ```

-When deployed to Azure, this application needs to be registered in Azure Active Directory to get assigned a managed identity.
-This identity must be granted permission to access the secrets.
+For the deployed application, a system assigned managed identity is obtained for the Azure App Service.
+This identity is included in the access policies of the Key Vault and is given `Get` access.

 ## Endpoints